socnetv/app/docs/roadmaps/roadmap_ws10_graphicswidget_overhaul.md

-This was originally tracked as a subsection of the [Architecture & Performance Roadmap (WS3)](roadmap_ws3_architecture_performance.md); split out into its own workstream (WS10) once #250 completed, since canvas rendering performance is a structurally separate, ongoing concern from WS3's domain-model work (`Graph`/`GraphVertex`) — not a one-off cleanup with a defined end.
+This was originally tracked as a subsection of the [Architecture & Performance Roadmap (WS3)](roadmap_ws3_architecture_performance.md); split out into its own workstream (WS10) once #250 completed, since canvas/`GraphicsWidget` work is a structurally separate, ongoing concern from WS3's domain-model work (`Graph`/`GraphVertex`) — not a one-off cleanup with a defined end.

+**Scope widened beyond pure performance** to cover `GraphicsWidget` generally — new canvas-drawing features (e.g. #22) belong here too, not just rendering-cost reduction, since they touch the same class and the same `QGraphicsScene`/`QGraphicsView` machinery.

 > **Before committing any change described in this file:** run
 > `./scripts/run_golden_compares.sh`.
 All golden JSON baselines must still pass.